hungrymedia/wp-multipost/trunk/readme.txt

 2. Shows the additional panel displayed on "Add New Post" and "Edit Post" screens.
 This allows you to choose to which additional blogs your master post is published.

 == Changelog ==
+= 2.2 =
+* BUG FIX: Now "Post to all blogs by default?" option works in WordPress 3.0.1

 = 2.1 =
 * Fixed conflicting jQuery libraries - props Awolverine   (mirmillo)